 I calmed down, as I made mom friends, as I became more confident as a mother.
 I missed the rhythm of academic life, certainly, but I got to live it through him.
 He worried more.
 Things like money and wills were suddenly, desperately important.
 I didn’t get it.
 He had to push me to do basic things, like endorse checks or sign documents.
 Bear lost his patience many times, telling me I had to do this or that financial thing, and I pushed back: Why did this have to be such a big deal?
 We had our kid’s whole life to do this!
 We both sulked at the other.
 Any mention of finances would provoke panic in me and paternalism in him.
 It wasn’t his fault; I was deeply unhelpful.

-I got pregnant again, and again.
+I got pregnant again, and then again.
 I’d been sick both times before, but I’d managed to deal.
 With baby number two, I had needed medication for vomiting, but both Bear and I were ready for it; we weren’t rattled like we were last time, but happy to have a new baby coming.
 But baby number three was another story altogether.
 I was on anti-nausea meds by five weeks.
 These meds made me sleep for 16 hours a day and kept me weak the rest of the time, so I couldn’t take care of the kids.
 Bear had to find people to watch them.
 I was a SAHM without the mom part.
 I was mortified.
 I felt like a burden to Bear, like an unequal partner and a lazy one.
 When I watched him take the kids’ Easter pictures through the window, all seersucker suits and plastic eggs, I wept.
 I felt lost and unwanted—dead weight.
 Bear knew I was sick; he didn’t understand why I felt so bad about it, though he sympathized with my missing life.

 He assured me I was adding plenty to the family.
 But from my bed, where I’d read up to book five in the Dune series, it was hard to believe him.
 I couldn’t read to the kids without barfing.
 He had to cook, clean, take care of the kids.
 Basically, Bear was a single dad with the ball-and-chain of a sick wife to care for.
 I was despondent.
 He was desperate to help me.
 We lived in plenty of misery.